mnieber/dodo-commands/doc/dodo-singleton.rst

         # you that unpleasant surprises can be expected if you continue.
         os.unlink('/tmp/foo.text')

         # Delete the /tmp directory.
-Since this time we are using Dodo.runcmd,
+Since this time we are using Dodo.run,
         # the user can use the --confirm flag to inspect and cancel it.
         # This makes this call *relatively* safe, but if you blindly run this script (without
         # using ``--confirm``) you may still be unpleasantly surprised.
-        Dodo.runcmd(['rm', '-rf', '/tmp'])
+        Dodo.run(['rm', '-rf', '/tmp'])